nebari-dev/nebari/README.md

 >
 > Nebari has had its final release.
 No further development or releases are planned.
 >
+> This project, now called nebari-classic, has been superseded by:
+> - [nebari-infrastructure-core (NIC)](https://github.com/nebari-dev/nebari-infrastructure-core), which takes a composable, modular approach to infrastructure management
+> - [nebari-data-science-pack](https://github.com/nebari-dev/nebari-data-science-pack), which provides the data science tools inlcuded in nebari-classic.
+>
-> This project has been superseded by [nebari-infrastructure-core (NIC)](https://github.com/nebari-dev/nebari-infrastructure-core), which takes a composable, modular approach to infrastructure management.
-See the NIC design documents in that repository for the reasoning behind this transition.
+> See the NIC design documents in that repository for the reasoning behind this transition.
 >

 ---